MicrosoftDocs/power-automate-docs/articles/process-advisor-protect.md

 ---
 title: Protect your data (preview) | Microsoft Docs
-description: How to protect your data in Process Advisor.
+description: How to protect your data in process advisor.
 services: ''
 suite: flow
 documentationcenter: na